-4. If yes, please provide examples of such improvements.
+6. If yes, please provide examples of such improvements.
 In particular, please describe steps your agency is taking to post information in open, machine-readable, and machine-actionable formats, to the extent feasible.
 If not posting in open formats, please explain why and note any challenges.

 OGE is engaging in public outreach to help the public better understand the material posted to OGE's website.
-In addition to driving traffic to substantive ethics content on its website, OGE is using its Twitter account to educate the public about the executive branch ethics program and to explain the types of records available on OGE's website.
+In addition to driving traffic to substantive ethics content on its website, OGE is using its X account (formerly Twitter) to educate the public about the executive branch ethics program and to explain the types of records available on OGE's website.
 In addition, OGE's redesigned website has made the website more useful to the public and other stakeholders.
-When redesigning the website, OGE ensured that information is posted in machine-readable and machine actionable formats.
+OGE has ensured that information is posted in machinereadable and machine actionable formats on its website.

-5. Does your proactive disclosure process or system involve any collaboration with agency staff outside the FOIA office, such as IT or data personnel?
+7. Does your proactive disclosure process or system involve any collaboration with agency staff outside the FOIA office, such as IT or data personnel?
 If so, describe this interaction.